 2023 Moose River Atlassing Trip Log

-On June 8, 2023, 6 keen volunteers arrived in Cochrane, Ontario where they would begin their 12-day atlassing adventure on the Moose River from Moose Crossing to the James Bay.
+On June 8, 2023, six keen volunteers arrived in Cochrane, Ontario where they would begin their 12-day atlassing adventure on the Moose River from Moose Crossing to the James Bay.
 The crew was known as “Have a Hoot” and consisted of Angela Brooks, Catherine Killen, Alex Stone, Sheila Craig, Barb O’Neill, and Amy Brunning.
-Over the course of their 75-km journey, the team documented 117 species, including at least 10 that were considered “rare” by eBird.
+Over the course of their 75-km journey, the team documented 117 species, about a third of which were Atlas-3 “significant species”.
 The team conducted 25 Point Counts in each of 3 priority squares (17UMS83, 17UMS94 and 17UNS17).
 Due to difficulty accessing some previous point counts, the team created some new point counts conducted 100 – 1200 m inland from the river.
 General atlassing was conducted while paddling on the river, at or near camp sites, as well as in and around the town of Moosonee.

 The route taken by the "Have a Hoot" crew